Starfire1337/XenMC/README.md

 * Download and unzip XenMC.zip
 * Upload XenMC.jar to your server
 * Restart your server, and edit XenMC/config.yml to match your XenForo database settings (Make sure your server has access to the database!)
+* * Upload the /XenForo/library folder to your root XenForo directory
 * Navigate to XFCP -> Addons -> Install Addon
 * Choose "Install from uploaded file", use the file XenForo/addon-XenMC.xml
 * Install the Addon